 Children have a natural curiosity.
 They’re keen to learn, and understand, asking questions that will help them grow and function in their world.
 As adults, we’re not all good at asking questions, let alone how best to respond to them.

-I think school is also to blame.
-In school, we’re taught to focus on finding the correct answers to questions already asked, rather than ask our own questions; or explore our own understanding.
-The problem with that is that we can never expand our minds that way.
-Without expanding our minds, we will hold back.
-Someone else’s belief system also becomes our belief system and so the cycle continues.
+When I was in school, children were mostly taught to focus on finding the correct answers to questions put to them, rather than ask their own questions, or explore their own understanding.
+But we can never expand our minds that way.
+Not being able to ask questions means someone else’s belief system will become ours, and so the cycle continues.

-Seeing the world from a different point of view gives us more opportunities to be encouraged, to ask more questions so that we continue to challenge ourselves further.
-We may even make new connections along the way.
+Only then will we start to view and see the world differently.
+Seeing the world from a different viewpoint, gives us opportunities to be encouraged and to ask more questions, so that we can challenge ourselves further.
+As a result, we may even get to make new connections along the way.